The best budget hiking boots 2023: quality footwear at a low price

 This handsome boot offers instant comfort as soon as you get it out of the box and stick your hoof in it.
 The leather upper is soft and supple, the moulded EVA midsole supplies good cushioning (complemented by the use of a gel insert in the heel) and unless you’re extremely prone to hotspots and blisters, there is no real need to wear these boots in before hitting the hills.

 The open mesh design doesn’t fill you with confidence about their waterproofing credentials, but on test the Skutas stood up pretty well to being immersed in water during stream crossings and on coastal tracks.
 With a reinforced rand and a toe cap, the Skutas provide more toe protection than they first appear to.
-Robust without being overly chunky, they can be worn with hiking shorts or long hiking pants and look good with a pair of jeans at the pub just beyond the trail head too.
+Robust without being overly chunky, they can be worn with hiking shorts or the best hiking pants, and look good with a pair of jeans for kicking back with a beer afterwards as well.

 The lacing system features an integrated tensioning band across the forefoot, which allows you to get these boots on good and tight.
 Swedish brand Haglöfs place plenty of stock in the environmental considerations that have gone into making these boots.
 The Proof Eco membrane is entirely fluorocarbon-free and the premium leather in the upper is sourced from a tannery audited by the Leather Working Group, which endeavors to ensure ethical practices and supply chains are used in the production process of leather goods.